naknode/finni-takehome/readme.md

 We utilize pnpm workspaces to better unify the CI/CD procedures for the front and backend.

-- `pnpm run build`: To run the builds of the TypeScript API server and Vue 3 front-end
+- `pnpm build`: To run the builds of the TypeScript API server and Vue 3 front-end
-- `pnpm run dev`: To concurrently run the backend and front-end
+- `pnpm dev`: To concurrently run the backend and front-end
-- `pnpm run start`: To run the servers from their production-built mode
+- `pnpm start`: To run the servers from their production-built mode
+- `pnpm prisma:start`: Generate the database from the Prisma schema and get it in sync

 #### Getting Started